DiamondLightSource/odinprocservcontrol/docs/reference/api.rst

 API
 ===

-.. automodule:: odinprocserv
+.. automodule:: odinprocservcontrol

-    ``odinprocserv``
+    ``odinprocservcontrol``
     -----------------------------------

-This is the internal API reference for odinprocserv
+This is the internal API reference for odinprocservcontrol

 You can mix verbose text with docstring and signature extraction by using ``autoclass`` and ``autofunction`` directives instead of ``automodule`` below.

-.. data:: odinprocserv.__version__
+.. data:: odinprocservcontrol.__version__
     :type: str

     Version number as calculated by https://github.com/dls-controls/versiongit

-.. automodule:: odinprocserv.odinprocserv
+.. automodule:: odinprocservcontrol.odinprocservcontrol
     :members:

-    ``odinprocserv.odinprocserv``
+    ``odinprocservcontrol.odinprocservcontrol``
     -----------------------------------------